Better Rice Initiative Asia - Promotion of Integrated Pest Management in Thailand (BRIA-IPM-Thailand)

 SHARE THIS PAGE

-Approximately 26% of the overall Thai population is engaged in farming.
-Many farmers, and especially small-scale famers, lack knowledge on sustainable rice farming practices.
-As a result, they often apply too much fertilizer, unnecessary amounts of pesticides, purchase inputs of questionable quality and use too high seed rates.
+Approximately 26% of the overall Thai population are engaged in farming.
+Many farmers, especially small-scale famers, lack knowledge on sustainable rice farming practices.
+As a result, they often apply too much fertilizer and unnecessary amounts of pesticides, purchase inputs of questionable quality and use a wasteful amount of seeds.
 The production costs are therefore higher and the net income decreases.

 Additionally, one of several threats faced by Thai rice farmers is losses in rice production due to pests.
 In Thailand disastrous attacks of planthoppers, amongst other pests, have resulted in severe crop loss.
 These attacks have partly been due to the indiscriminate use of pesticides and poor pest management.

-CropLife International joins as a private sector partner into the project Market-Oriented Smallholder Value Chain (MSVC) to provide expertise and support for Integrated Pest Management (IPM) in the Central Plains of Thailand.
-The project builds on the methodology and material developed during the previous project in Vietnam and is therefore an extension of the project to demonstrate the approach taken is effective for different socio-economic and geographical conditions.
+In Thailand, CropLife International is a private sector partner in the Market-Oriented Smallholder Value Chain (MSVC) project to provide expertise and support for Integrated Pest Management (IPM) in the Central Plains.
+The project builds on the methodology and materials developed during the BRIA Vietnam Phase I Project and is therefore an extension of the current project to demonstrate that the approach taken is effective for different socio-economic and geographical conditions.

-The project will train farmers on IPM including the responsible use of pesticides and the use of alternatives such as biocontrol agents, along with their integration.
-Next to farmers, also people working on the farm will be trained on how to apply pesticides and how to do pesticide management.
-Furthermore, pesticide retailers will be trained in IPM, responsible pesticide use and responsible promotion of products.
-The sale of Personal Protective Equipment will be included as well.
-By the end of the project, 3500 farmers, organized in groups, will directly be trained by weekly farmer field school activities during the seasonal works by the project as well as at least 400 pesticide retailers/IPM service providers.
+The project will train farmers in IPM, including the responsible use of pesticides and alternatives such as biocontrol agents.
+People working on the farm will also be trained in how to apply and manage pesticides.
+Furthermore, pesticide retailers will be trained in IPM, responsible pesticide use and promotion of products as well as Personal Protective Equipment.
+By the end of the project, 3,500 farmers and at least 400 pesticide retailers/IPM service providers, will be directly and seasonally trained by the farmer school together with the project.